 …and those we heart Trudeau biographies and the anti-Christian ones and pro-union ones and pro-environmentalist industry ones and pro-liberalism ones and pro-gayness ones and pro-gay-marriage ones and George Stroumboulopoulos and the one gratuitously bashing Fox News Channel…!
 Redeeming graces.
 Somebody hand Rabinovitch a bidet.

 That flick about the young man (boy?) running around in a public parking lot on the CBC sure was redeeming and graceful, inasmuch as it involved God’s creation which speaks of redemption and grace, I guess, but I know I know “church and state!”, “church and state!” (™liberal-left), that’s quite a stretch.
-A fully naked young young man running around fully naked isn’t redeeming to most folks, and yet it’s CBC fare.
+A fully naked young man running around fully naked isn’t redeeming to most folks, and yet it’s CBC fare.
 And yet they don’t “do” this sort of thing.
 Smell the feces!

 A young mid-teens boy in a nearly full public parking lot—with people present—screeches like Howard Dean to the CBC camera, yelling that he doesn’t “believe in clothes”.

 He then turns and takes his clothes off, cameras rolling.
 The kid takes all his clothes off.
 All of them.
 Cameras rolling.

 The CBC camera follows him running around the parking lot completely naked, often zoomed-in on his butt.